Decorative service page background

 Genicular Artery Embolization, or GAE, is a minimally invasive procedure that gets right to the source of your pain: inflammation.
 During the treatment, a specialist uses X-ray guidance to thread a tiny catheter into the arteries of your knee.
 They then inject a special liquid that blocks the specific, tiny blood vessels that are feeding the inflammation.
 By cutting off this supply, GAE effectively calms the area, leading to a significant reduction in arthritis pain and discomfort.
 It’s a targeted way to stop inflammation in its tracks without major surgery.

-ACI: Grows New Cartilage Using Your Own Cells
+ACI: Using Your Cells to Rebuild Cartilage

 If your knee pain is caused by damaged cartilage, Autologous Chondrocyte Implantation (ACI) offers a way to rebuild it using your own body.
 This is a two-step process that feels a bit like science fiction.
 First, a surgeon takes a very small, healthy sample of your cartilage.
 These cells are then sent to a lab where they are grown and multiplied for a few weeks.
 Once there are enough new cells, they are implanted back into the damaged area of your knee joint.
 This technique encourages your body to grow new, healthy cartilage, repairing the joint from the inside out.